apache/spark/docs/plugins.rst

 .. code:: python

-    from airflow.{type, like "operators", "sensors"}.{name specificed inside the plugin class} import *
+    from airflow.{type, like "operators", "sensors"}.{name specified inside the plugin class} import *

 When you write your own plugins, make sure you understand them well.